Error-331/code_tests/docs/bible/links.md

 Leaven - July 12 ("Pharisees and Sadducees" are both leavening the churches; Keep your doctrine pure);

 Taking the Initiative - July 13 (Use any means necessary to reach the lost; Take the initiative; God will multiply our effort);

+The Wisdom of God - July 14 (Be in peace with people always; Seek God for His wisdom on all things);